CEA-MetroCarac/fitspy/doc/user_guide/gui.rst

    <br>

 **The current frame is activated and deactivated when clicking on it.**

+:code:`Semi-Auto` allows a semi-automatic baseline determination based on the ARPLS (Asymmetrically Reweighted Penalized Least Squares) approach described `here <https://doi.org/10.1039/C4AN01061B>`_.
+The user only needs to adjust the smoothing coefficient with the slider beside that seems most likely to bring the baseline closest to the desired result.

 :code:`Import` enables the user to import their own baseline profiles.
 The imported file should contain 2 columns associated with the (x,y) coordinates of the baseline points.
 Similar to spectrum profiles, the separators between the columns can be tabulation :code:`\t`, comma :code:`,`, semicolon :code:`;` or space :code:`\ `.